 George is our local ‘I need you to do this’ designer.
 George has over 20 years hands-on experience in electronic product design, pcb design, development, firmware and production systems.
 And he’s cool.
 He builds race cars and electric guitars.
 He runs his electronic product development.

 Our sports timing guru.
 Our accountant.
 Our graphic designer.
 Our guy who does what he’s told.
-Connar is mature way beyond his years, unlike his father, and he actually does make good tea.
+Connar is mature way beyond his years, and has been a huge asset to our team in the development of our products.
+He also makes good tea.

 With 10 years of experience designing digital systems and writing cross-platform and smartphone software, if it can run code, chances are Wayne’s written some to run on it.
 Wayne’s areas of expertise include communication technologies such as USB, Bluetooth, network technologies and NFC, as well as embedded communication and control systems.
 Educated in electronic engineering and physics Wayne is assisting in the design of new RF technologies and new software features while learning from the experiences of the gurus around him.